christian-schlichtherle/grpc-load-balancing-demo/README.md

     $ make --directory k8s

-To check the deployment:
+To check the deployments:

-    $ kubectl get deployment
+    $ kubectl get deployments

 Repeat until the AVAILABLE numbers match the DESIRED numbers.